-Which products are profitable, and which are costing us margin?
+Which products pay off, and which quietly cost us margin?

-Circonomit calculates the contribution margin per product, variant, and customer, and shows at which point a line, an order, or a customer turns the margin negative.
+Circonomit calculates the contribution margin per product, variant and customer and shows the point at which a line, an order or a customer flips the margin.

 Book a free consultation